romana-tp/engeto-sql-project/README.md

 - `calculation_code = 200` (to account for full-time equivalent units rather than the headcount of employees)
 - `value_type_code = 5958` (representing average payroll)

-Next, I prepared a table for the average prices of basic foodstuffs.
-I joined both tables and calculated average values by **year** and by **quarter**.
-I chose this approach because one of my research questions involved comparing specific time periods (the earliest and the most recent), and by structuring the data this way I was able to compare not only entire years but also corresponding quarters.
+Next, I prepared a table with the average prices of basic foodstuffs and then joined it with the table containing average wages.
+I calculated the average values by year to make the data comparable over time.
+I chose this approach because one of my research questions focused on analyzing year-on-year changes and comparing overall growth or decline in both food prices and average wages.
+By structuring the data this way, I was able to clearly observe how wages and food prices developed across different time periods.

 Finally, by joining two additional tables `economies` and `countries`, I created secondary table with macroeconomics data (`t_Romana_Tomeckova_project_SQL_secondary_final`) with various information about countries around the world, such as the capital city, currency, national dish, or average population height as well as GDP, GINI index, tax burden, etc., for a given country and year.